-Year Ended December 31 202 21 2020 2019
+Year Ended December 31 2022 2021 2020

-(In millions) ·
+(In millions)

-Balance at January 1 \$ 2 \$ 121 \$ 58
+Balance at January 1 \$ - \$ 2 \$ 121

-Additions for tax positions related to the current year 68 86
+Additions for tax positions related to the current year 68

-Additions for tax positions related to a prior year 2

-Reductions for tax positions related to a prior year (23)

-Lapse of statute of limitations (2)

 Reduction due to deconsolidation of subsidiaries (2) (187)

-Balance at December 31 \$ - \$ 2 \$ 121
+Balance at December 31 \$ - \$ \$ 2

-As of December 31, 2021, there were no unrecognized tax benefits or related accrued interest and penalties that would affect the effective tax rate if recognized.
+As of December 31, 2022, there were no unrecognized tax benefits or related accrued interest and penalties that would affect the effective tax rate if recognized.

 Accrued interest related to unrecognized tax benefits and tax refund claims is recognized in Income tax expense (benefit) on the Consolidated Statements of Operations.
 Penalties are recognized in Income tax expense (benefit) on the Consolidated Statements of Operations.
-No interest expense (benefit) and no penalties were recorded for the year ended December 31, 2021, and amounts recorded were insignificant for the years ended December 31, 2020 and 2019.
+No interest expense (benefit) and no penalties were recorded for the years ended December 31, 2022 and 2021, and amounts recorded were insignificant for the year ended December 31, 2020.